 1. Get excited.
 If your kids theatre experience is an in-person showing of a television show or movie, pop it in the night before!

 2. Buy on Ticketmaster.
 We're working with Ticketmaster, and we've been SO pleased with their verified ticket service.
 They let you buy confirmed seats from other fans who are unable to attend (no more shady internet resales) and you have the chance to sell your tickets if something comes up.
-Their Minimaster site helps us wade through all of the events to hone in on what's suited for kids.

 3. Confirm parking in advance.
 Certain kids theatre spots actually let you pay for parking in advance directly on Ticketmaster.
 This saves you from the last-minute headache of hunting for spaces, scrounging around for dollars if the place is cash-only, or walking from blocks away.